 Liquid.
-For the purpose of this standard, liquid shall mean any material which has a fluidity greater than that of 300 penetration asphalt when tested in accordance with the Test for Penetration for Bituminous Materials, ASTM D-5-71.
+For the purpose of this standard, liquid shall mean any material which has a fluidity greater than that of 300 penetration asphalt when tested in accordance with ASTM D-5-78, Test for Penetration for Bituminous Materials.
 When not otherwise identified, the term liquid shall include both flammable and combustible liquids.